plutomi/plutomi/README.md

 ## Tech Stack

 The frontend is built with [Remix](https://remix.run/) and [Express](https://expressjs.com/), while the API is written in Rust using the [Axum framework](https://github.com/tokio-rs/axum).
 All data is stored [in a single collection](https://youtu.be/IYlWOk9Hu5g?t=1094) inside [MongoDB](https://mongodb.com/), and we use [Cloudflare R2](https://www.cloudflare.com/developer-platform/r2/) for blob storage.
 The event-driven architecture is powered by [Kafka](https://kafka.apache.org/), and we use [Valkey](https://valkey.io/) for rate limiting mostly.
 We send emails with SES, and setup SNS and SQS for email events.
 We have a handful of consumers all written in Rust which do all asynchronous work.
-We use Axiom for logging and Kubernetes with [K3S](https://k3s.io/) for orchestration.
+We use [Axiom](https://axiom.co/) for logging and use [Kubernetes with K3S](https://k3s.io/) for orchestration.
 We plan to add [MeiliSearch](https://www.meilisearch.com/) for search and [ClickHouse](https://clickhouse.tech/) for analytics.

 ### Event Streaming Pipeline